designedmind/2017/introduction.md

 that triggers hand movements, involuntary duckings, sexual arousal and whatnot, and a "second-order" capability that allows us to behave about vision itself.
-I believe that understanding this distinction properly is the crucial step in understanding phenomenal consciousness.
+I believe that understanding this distinction properly is the crucial step required to understand phenomenal consciousness.

 If we were able to peek into the brain of a seeing person, would we find patterns of neural activation that resemble images?
 No. Rather, my claim is that we would find perceptual content that is _functionally_ image-like, in the sense that it enables "behaviour about percepts".
-It is only in this functional sense that there an inner presentation.
+In this functional sense, there an inner presentation.
 The claim remains neutral about how that behaviour is implemented or that content represented.
 The implementation techniques may be quite clever, building the representation on demand and only instantiating as much structure as is required to meet the demands of the task at hand.
 But these are mere implementation detail.
 Our "selves" live on the outside of that powerful abstraction.

 This functional inner presentation is what I mean by the Virtual Cartesian Theatre.
 Putting some flesh on the bones of this idea is the